Dart-Flutter-Pub-dev/daassets/README.md

 # Daassets

-A **Flutter** package to automatically generate a class containing references to all assets in your project.
+A **Dart** package to automatically generate a class containing references to all assets in your project.

 ## Installation